juergenH87/python-can-j1939/README.rst

    :alt: Documentation build Status

-A implementation of the CAN SAE J1939 standard for Python.
+An implementation of the CAN SAE J1939 standard for Python.
 This implementation was taken from https://github.com/benkfra/j1939, as no further development took place.